 - Take care of yourself, eat healthily and get regular exercise to relieve stress.

-If you ever have any questions or concerns regarding the distribution or probate process, call our office at 972-632-1300 and speak to one of our experienced attorneys.
+If you ever have any questions or concerns regarding the distribution or probate process speak to one of our experienced attorneys.

 How do I prepare an affidavit?